jonathanmeaney-lmk/globale_store/TESTING.md

   - Cash totals update correctly after update.
 - Delete product:
   - When hovered over the delete button changes color.
-  - When clicked, the product is deleted from cart and a message appears to tell the user the quantity has been deleted successfully.
+  - When clicked, the product is deleted from cart and a message appears to tell the user the product has been deleted successfully.

     <img src="readme-screenshots/function-test-16.jpg"  alt="function-test-16" style="border-color:lightgrey;border-style:solid;border-width:1px">